"The mistakes are all there, waiting to be made."

 “Seb, my house has doors.
 I know how to use them.”

 Sebastian rolled his eyes.
-“Doors are for squares.”
+“Doors are cliche.”
 He leaned a little closer to the window.
 “Come on, Hana.
 Adventure.”

 Closing my eyes, I shook my head.
 “You’re going to get me killed one of these days.”